 A novel strain of coronavirus ("COVID-19") was first identified in December 2019, and subsequently declared a global pandemic by the World Health Organization on March 11, 2020.
 As a result of the outbreak, many companies have experienced disruptions in their operations, workforce and markets served, including a significant reduction in the demand for petroleum-based products.
 The Company's businesses and operations began being adversely impacted by effects of COVID-19 in March of 2020 when circumstances surrounding and responses to the pandemic, including stay-at-home orders, began to materialize in North America.
-These disruptions had a significant impact on the Company's operating results during the three months ended June 30, 2020 and the Company expects that operations will continue to see an impact.
+These disruptions have had a significant impact on the Company's operating results since then, and the Company expects that operations will continue to be impacted.
 The full extent of the ongoing COVID-19 outbreak and changes in demand for oil and the impact on the Company's operations is uncertain.
 A prolonged disruption could have a material adverse impact on financial results and business operations of the Company.

-In response to the COVID-19 outbreak, the Company has seen increased demand in emergency response services.
+In response to the COVID-19 outbreak, the Company has seen increased demand in emergency response decontamination services related to the coronavirus.
 In particular, the Company is addressing the safety of its customers and communities by providing contagion decontamination services.
 In conducting these services, employee safety is paramount and the Company has been able to provide appropriate personal protective equipment and support to those performing these services.